srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 I know.
 Why is that so?

 __Math__ is a language, __the language of nature__.
 Unfortunately, the average reader is not fluent in or familiar with this language.
-Mathematical equations therefore easily get intimidating because they may include unkown signs or greek letters.
+Mathematical equations therefore easily get intimidating because they may include unknown signs or greek letters.

 Let's go step by step through the math, and you'll see it's not that hard at all.
 Especially if you're a software developer and used to systematic thinking.